Cushion: History

 The first pillow in history was used by Gautama Buddha 2,500 years ago.
 Such pillows are called zafu (“za” means seat, and “fu” means reed pillow).
 These are pillows stuffed with this aquatic plant.
 Zabuton is a sitting pillow that is usually used in a traditional Japanese setting.
 Zabuton is a borrowed word from Japanese, which is also sometimes used in Western culture to describe a zanik, a flat mat onto which a zafu is placed.
 Zabuton is usually used when sitting in the seiza or agura pose, and it can also be used when sitting on a chair.
 Zabuton is used during meditation, such as zazen.

 Depending on the type of use, there were floor pillows, pillows for chairs, and for sofas.
-The filler could be anything.
-Over time, these items were modified and became pieces of furniture.
-The same bean bag chairs are nothing but a large pillow.
-There is also some evidence describing floor pillows of the Ottoman Empire and Persian resting traditions, in which furniture possibly resembling modern bean bag chairs was used for living areas.
-Pillows were used as seats in France and Spain much later, and during the time of Saint-Simon, we see that at the Spanish court they were still considered a highly honorable substitute for a chair.
+Pillows were used as seats in France and Spain, and during the time of Saint-Simon, we see that at the Spanish court they were still considered a highly honorable substitute for a chair.
 In France, the right to kneel on a pillow in church behind the king was zealously guarded and strictly regulated, as we learn again from the works of Saint-Simon.
 Such pillows were called “carro” or “square.”
 When seats were rough and hard, pillows were perhaps a necessity.
 The tradition of using pillows as the sole seating place is still encountered in the Maghreb countries and in the traditional Middle East.

 In the 1960s, poufy pillows filled with polystyrene beads appeared, which became a symbol of the hippie era.
 In the early 1980s, nursing or maternity pillows appeared as large U-shaped or boomerang-shaped cushions designed to support the back or belly of a pregnant woman.
 Later, it is used to rock the baby into a comfortable position for breastfeeding.

 Today a pillow can be a luxurious cushion, for example, at a wedding the maid of honor hands over the wedding rings on a small embroidered silk pillow; at an inauguration, a child hands scissors on a pillow to officials who will cut the ribbon.